moparisthebest/PagePlusBalance/README.md

 Changelog
 ----------------------
 0.5.2:
      1. New icon custom made for this app by cluck's deSiGN studio and released under CC-BY-SA-3.0, thanks!
+     2. Parse balance expiry date from website as well.

 0.5.1:
      1. Page Plus requested I remove the app from the market because I am infringing on their IP, so this update changes the icon.
 New icon is © Nevit Dilmen [CC-BY-SA-3.0 or GFDL], via Wikimedia Commons